2018 SUMMER RESEARCH LABORATORY ON RUSSIA, EASTERN EUROPE,

 - Is it difficult to acquire funding for SRL; how constrictive is the funding process?

 Funding for SRL is competitive.
 Eligible applicants with strong proposals are more likely to receive funding for their research.
-Eligibility requirements and grant guidelines will be announced in January.

 - Isn’t SRL only for Humanistic Scholars and Historians?
 I need current periodicals and new publications, not archival material.